10 Key Factors to Understand in a Physician Contract

 Such forgiveness is offered only when the physician agrees to remain with the employer.
 So, for instance, if the physician has an income guarantee of $120,000 for each of two years, and owes $20,000 to the hospital after this two-year period has concluded, the hospital will forgive the $20,000 — but only after the physician has practiced for an additional year in the community.

-By this mechanism, the physician is ensured to earn a certain amount over the contract period, and will pay no penalty by staying through the forgiveness period.
+By this mechanism, the physician is ensured to earn a certain amount over the contract period and will pay no penalty by staying through the forgiveness period.
 This hospital, in turn, is assured of retaining the physician for the period of the contract, and perhaps longer.
 However, new physicians must remember that if they wish to leave at the end of the contract period, they will need to repay any outstanding amount from the income guarantee.
-In effect, the income guarantee is a loan which must be repaid — if not in money, then through continued service in the hospital and community.
+In effect, the income guarantee is a loan that must be repaid — if not in money, then through continued service in the hospital and community.

-Physician Contract Factor 5: Educational Loan Forgiveness
+5. Educational Loan Forgiveness

 A physician contract may sometimes specify that the employer will agree to pay off a physician's medical education loans.
 With many new physicians $100,000 or more in debt, this can be a very important incentive!
 Medical school debt that might otherwise burden a physician for years can be eliminated in a much quicker amount of time.
 The quid pro quo of this scenario is that the physician must agree to practice in the community for a certain duration, commonly measured in years.
 If your physician contract contains this clause, be sure to understand whether the loan payoff happens at the end of each year, or at the end of an entire period of, say, three years.
 In the latter case, if a physician wants or needs to leave a community before the three-year period has elapsed, he or she still receives a percentage of loan payment based on precisely how much time was spent at the practice.